AlanSmythDeaf/deafchat/README.md

 ## User Stories

-### New Site Users
+### New Site Users (Epic)

-- As a new site user, I would like to be able to navigate the page, so that I read many blogs.
+- As a new site user, I would like to be able to navigate the page, so that I can access different pages to read blog, about and make contact
 - As a new site user, I would like to be able to sign up, so that I can comment on a post.
 - As a new site user, I would like to be able to log out easily so that am confident that I have logged out.
 - As a new site user, I would like to be able to navigate the contact easily, so that I can send message.

-### Returning Site Users
+### Returning Site Users (Epic)

 - As a returning site user, I would like to log in without having to register, so that I can comment on the post.
 - As a returning site user, I would like to read many blogs.

-### Site Admin
+### Site Admin (Epic)

 - As a site administrator, I should be able to log in, so that I can access the admin page.
+- As a site administrator, to create post so that user read the blogs.
+- As a site administrator, to ensure the non registered user are not able to make a comment.
-- As a site administrator, I should be able to delete or approve comment, so that I can control the page
+- As a site administrator, I should be able to delete or approve comment, so that I can control the page.
 - As a site administrator, I should be able to manage the contact us, so that I can received message.
+- As a site administrator, I should be able to update the about page with Sign Language Video and text.
+- As a site administrator, I should be able to log in to make a comment to post.

+### User Registeration (Epic)
+- As site user, I would like to be able to register to the website to make a comment

+### Blog (Epic)
+- As a logged in user, I would like to be able to comment on the blog.
+- As a logged in user, I would like to see that the comment that I made has been sent subject to approval.
+- As a logged in user, I would like to be able to comment on the blog post.
+- As a logged in user, I would like to be able to delete or edit my comment.

+### Contact (Epic)
+- As a user, I would like to be able to contact the website/admin using the contact form
+- As a user, I would like to see that the message has been sent after clicking the submit button

+### About (EPIC)
+- As a user, I would like to be able to watch the video to learn about the website
+- As a user, I would like to be able to read the text to learn about the website

 ## Wireframes
 - As I design the wireframe from the start, I had it in my head what I want to look like but as weeks went by when start on the PP4 coding, I couldnt follow the wireframe so made some changes to keep it simple and focus more on the coding.